 Zealandia Wellington

 If you want to see some New Zealand birdlife, Zealandia is the place for you.
-This 500+ acre area has been fenced off from pests helping to protect the wildlife that lives here.
+This 500+ acre area has been fenced off to protect it from pests, helping to safeguard the wildlife that inhabits it.

 With many tracks to explore, you could easily spend all day trying to find New Zealand’s wildlife, including Tuatara, Takahe and many more bird species, including Kiwi, on the night tour in their natural habitat.